EOP Freshman Summer Orientation Program

 August 25 Book Stipend Release Slip pick-up in the EOP complex

-Although you will be permitted to go home on the second and third weekends, students are encouraged to stay on campus during this five-week period.
-If you do leave, you must be back on campus before 8:00 p.m. for our regular Sunday Unity Hour Program.
+Although you will be permitted to go home on the second (July 11-13) and third (July 18-20) weekends, students are encouraged to stay on campus during this five-week period.
+If you do leave, you must be back on campus by 6:00 p.m.
 No students will be permitted to go home the weekends of July 4-6 and July 25-27.

 The University is aware of the unique concerns of disabled persons.
 Please notify the EOP Office immediately so that we can make special arrangements for you.